erosman/CodeMirror-plus/README.md

 All code tested on Firefox with the latest [CodeMirror](https://github.com/codemirror/CodeMirror) v5 and written in the same style as the original CodeMirror to match compatibility with CodeMirror.
 The same directory structure is maintained for ease of use.

+### Details

+#### addon/mode/keyword.js

+Allows applying style to any keyword in any CodeMirror instance, with or without an active mode